cjwendt/plos_ten/writing_workshop/day4_arguments.md

 Does the claim include a hedge or qualification?

-- hedge: appropriately
+- hedge: appropriately, can be

-- qualification: none?
+- qualification: none? or appropriately

 - reasons: (1) develop their professional circles, (2) launch new research projects and (3) get helped by the community